 Ribs and sauerkraut cooked in either the slow cooker or in a "real" Dutch oven over coals or an open fire.
 The meat is moist and fall-off-the-bone tender, the sauerkraut amber-colored and apple-sweet.
-For Weight Watchers, just 4 PointsPlus or 3 Old Points.
+A real treat for fall!

-When my parents returned from a short honeymoon at the family cottage in Manitoba’s Whiteshell, waiting on the stove was an inky-black cast iron skillet, a surprise from my grandmother.
+When my parents returned from a short honeymoon at the family cottage in Manitoba’s Whiteshell, waiting on the stove in their new home was an inky-black cast iron skillet, a surprise from my grandmother.

 So practical, that gift.
 My mother loved the story as much as the skillet which is still in use at my dad’s house more than fifty years later.

 But is cast iron sexy enough for today?
-For the last few years, LeCreuset-style enamel-covered cast iron like braising pan has become the go-to wedding gift, still practical but sexy-red.
+For the last few years, colorful LeCreuset-style enamel-covered cast iron has become the go-to wedding gift, still practical but ever-so sexy-red.

-We’re still adding to our own collection of cast iron:
+We’re still adding to our own collection of plain cast iron.

-Four skillets of different sizes, including a six-inch mini skillet perfect for one egg or a mini batch of corn bread
+- Four skillets of different sizes, including a six-inch mini skillet perfect for one egg or a mini batch of Simple Cast Iron Southern Corn Bread

-Most recently, a “real” Dutch oven with feet for resting on coals or an open fire plus a footed lid, flip it over and it’s a flat cooking surface – again, so practical.
+Most recently, we added a “real” cast iron Dutch oven.
+It has feet for resting on coals or an open fire plus a footed lid – flip the lid over to reveal a flat cooking surface!
+Again, it's so practical, at least for campers and outdoor cooks!

 So begins my pursuit for a handful of go-to recipes for cooking outdoors, healthy and hearty both.
 First up, moist and falling-off-the-bone meaty ribs with apple-studded sauerkraut.
 It couldn’t be simpler – and it just might make cast iron sexy again.
 What a meal.